gradio-app/gradio/README.md

 Things to note:

-- `Blocks` are made with a `with` clause, and any component created inside this clause is automatically added to the app.
+- a `Blocks` demo starts with a `with` clause, and any component created inside this clause is automatically added to the app.
 - Components appear vertically in the app in the order they are created.
-(Later we will cover customizing layouts!)
+(Later, we will cover customizing layouts!)
 - A `Button` was created, and then a `click()` event-listener was added to this button.
 The arguments for the `click()` event should look familiar!
 Like an `Interface`, the `click()` method takes a Python function, input components, and output components.

 You can build very custom and complex applications using `gr.Blocks()`.
 For example, the popular image generation [Automatic1111 Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is built using Gradio Blocks.